jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - In the game, Glass Cannon lets a chacter deal 25% more damage, but take 25% more damage as well.
  - Mapped to creature power pump at the expense of its toughness.
  - Granted defender exemption to incentivize equipping to Walls and other high toughness creatures that likely have defender.
+ - 12/11/2025: Could not get the variable P/T pump to work, so gone with a flat 6/1 base P/T that conveys the same intent.

 ## Golgra, Gestral Chief